kyma-project/community-modules/docs/user/update-modules.md

 # Update Community Modules

-## Community Modules vs. Standard Kyma Modules

 > [!IMPORTANT]
-> **Key Distinction**: Community modules differ fundamentally from standard (regular) Kyma modules:
+> **Key Distinction**: Community modules differ fundamentally from managed SAP BTP, Kyma runtime modules:
 >
-> - **Community modules are NOT handled in the Kyma CR** - They are managed independently and are not part of the Kyma resource specification
+> - Community modules are **NOT** handled in the Kyma CR - They are managed independently and are not part of the Kyma resource specification
-> - **Community modules are NOT managed by Kyma Control Plane** - The control plane does not automatically manage their lifecycle
+> - Community modules are **NOT** managed by Kyma Control Plane - The control plane does not automatically manage their lifecycle, update them, or monitor their health
-> - **All actions are performed explicitly by the user** - Installation, updates, and removal require manual intervention
+> - You must perform all the necessary actions - Installation, updates, and removal require manual intervention
-> - **Community modules are NOT part of automatic lifecycle management** - They do not benefit from automatic updates, health monitoring, or lifecycle management provided by the Kyma Control Plane
 >
-> This means you are fully responsible for managing community modules, including keeping them updated, monitoring their health, and handling any issues that arise.
+> Unlike managed modules, community modules aren't automatically updated or maintained.
+You are fully responsible for managing community modules, including keeping them updated, monitoring their health, and handling any issues that arise.

-## Why Keep Modules Up-to-Date?
+## Context

-Unlike managed modules in the SAP Kyma Runtime offering, community modules are not automatically updated.
-It's important to regularly update your community modules to:
+Unlike managed modules in SAP BTP, Kyma runtime, community modules are not automatically updated.
+Regularly update your community modules to:

 - **Security**: Receive security patches and vulnerability fixes that protect your cluster and applications
 - **New Features**: Access the latest functionality, improvements, and capabilities added by the community